-While daylilies are very hardy, they will benefit from mulching in cold areas.
-The time to winterize your plants is after the foliage has died back in late fall.
-When winterizing perennials, keep in mind that the root system is the most vulnerable to cold damage.
+Daylilies are very hardy, but will benefit from mulching in cold areas.
+Winterize your daylilies after the foliage has died back in late fall, keeping in mind that the root system is the most vulnerable to cold damage.
 Mulch heavily by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material over the crown of each plant.

-In cold areas, containerized plants can be brought into an unheated, protected area such as a garage or cellar before temperatures drop below freezing.
+In very cold areas, containerized plants can be brought into an unheated, protected area such as a garage or cellar before temperatures drop below freezing.
 Check soil moisture every 2-3 weeks and water as needed during winter.